Changsuk-Choi/Terragrunt-Config/README.md

 ##### Disadvantages of using Windows
 The base environment of Terraform is UNIX.
 It make some trouble when running on windows.

   - 260 characters: In the Windows, the maximum length for a path is MAX_PATH, which is defined as 260 characters.
-In the Linux has a maximum path of 4096 characters.
-  &nbsp;
-  When doing a terragrunt plan, Terragrunt tries to copy artifacts to the .terragrunt-cache folder which adds what I presume is the hash of the files as the folder name.
+In the Linux has a maximum path of 4096 characters.When doing a terragrunt plan, Terragrunt tries to copy artifacts to the .terragrunt-cache folder which adds what I presume is the hash of the files as the folder name.
 Eventually, it might be exceed the maximum length of the windows.
-  &nbsp;
   - state push: On Windows, terraform state pull > terraform.tfstate results in a file with Windows (\r\n) line endings.
 But terraform state mv requires Unix-style (\n) line endings.
 The state push command will fail if they contain (\r\n) line endings as shown blow.
-  &nbsp;
   - no color: The Windows has no support for VT(Virtual Terminal)/ANSI escape codes.
 It cause that weird control characters show up in the output if you are using terragrunt or old terraform.
     ```powershell
     An execution plan has been generated and is shown below.